tarunmittal-MIT/qdrant-pdf-tutorial/Learning/README.md

 # Data Splitting and Chunking Tutorial with Qdrant

 Welcome!
-This tutorial teaches you how to work with data splitting and chunking for vector databases using Python and Qdrant, with the Azure AZ-104 learning PDF as our example document.
+This tutorial teaches you how to work with data splitting and chunking for vector databases using Python and Qdrant, with the Red Hat RH294 Student Guide PDF as our example document.

 ## 📚 Learning Objectives